 - "The Accent's EPA fuel economy ratings are also very good (it gets 31 mpg combined with either of its transmissions), but we've had difficulty hitting these mpg targets in our testing." -- Edmunds (2014)

 - "The car's no race rocket, but flinging something this small and light around on the road, working the gears, sawing on the steering and generally getting the most out of the car brings back some of the real fun of driving for me." -- AutoWeek (2012)

 Acceleration and Power

-The 2013 Hyundai Accent has a 1.6-liter four-cylinder engine that makes 138 horsepower.
+The 2015 Hyundai Accent has a 1.6-liter four-cylinder engine that makes 137 horsepower.
 A six-speed manual transmission is standard and a six-speed automatic is optional.
-With either transmission, the Accent averages an EPA-estimated 28/37 mpg city/highway, which is good for the class, though rivals like the Honda Fit use less fuel.
+The Accent gets up to an EPA-estimated 27/38 mpg city/highway, which is good for the class, though rivals like the Honda Fit use less fuel.